Incontinence

 URGE FECAL INCONTINENCE

 Urge fecal incontinence occurs when the individual experiences an immediate urge to defecate and is unable to reach the restroom in time.
-Causes of urge fecal incontinence include colorectal motility disorders, reduced rectal capacity, and malfunctioning of the external anal sphincter.
-The primary function of the external sphincter is to maintain continence when there is stool or flatus in the rectum (Abrams et al., 2017; WOCN, 2016).
+Causes of urge fecal incontinence include colorectal motility disorders, reduced rectal capacity, and malfunctioning of the external anal sphincter (WOCN, 2021).

 PASSIVE FECAL INCONTINENCE

-Passive fecal incontinence refers to stool or gas that is passed and the individual is not aware that it has happened.
+Passive fecal incontinence refers to stool or gas that is passed when the individual is not aware that it has happened.
 This occurs when anal closure is not intact and there is a lack of sensation.
 It can be caused by rectal prolapse, injury, or trauma, sometimes sustained during childbirth.
 Passive incontinence ranges from slight soiling of undergarments to complete evacuation of bowel contents.
-It is frequently found in persons with cognitive impairments such as dementia (Abrams et al., 2017; WOCN, 2016).
+It is frequently found in persons with cognitive impairments such as dementia (WOCN, 2021).

 PARTIAL FECAL INCONTINENCE